easyt0re/mmrotate/README.md

 I might need to put this to private but I don't know how for the moment.

 - The 1st step, or maybe the 0th step, is to use the "vanilla" version properly, get with the program.
-- [ ] through this process, I might want to keep track of commands I use to "set up shops" and automate.
+- [x] through this process, I might want to keep track of commands I use to "set up shops" and automate.
+  - seems a bit hard to do. bad docs. search error msg can solve most things.
 - The current step is to study a mod version of the project, supposedly.
-- [ ] to understand the changes, I might want to update folder by folder.
+- [x] to understand the changes, I might want to update folder by folder.
 This could also be a backup when I cannot fully understand or capture all the changes.
+  - didn't do this part.
+I probably don't need to.

+start a todo list here
+- [ ] think and search about overfitting

+start a held list here
+- [ ] fine tune idea: looks like by default, stage 1 is frozen at all times. maybe cannot unfreeze. might run into CUDA mem error.
+- [ ] balanced set: the built-in one seems unsupported with numpy. maybe write my own as custom.

 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).